itchio/itch/docs/installing/linux/ubuntu-and-debian.md

   * <https://bintray.com/itchio/deb>

+*Note: on Debian, you may need to `sudo apt-get install apt-transport-https` before you follow the rest of this guide*

 ### Importing our GPG key

 The packages we publish are digitally signed, so that you can ensure that we